rgklab/detectron_xgb/README.md

 `detectron_xgb` assigns a p-value of 0.9 to the observation set, indicating that the model is in likely safe to use on data from the Hungarian Institute of Cardiology, Budapest.

-Finally let us quickly valid the decisions made by `detectron_xgb` by computing the real changes in performance of the model using labeled data from each institution.
+Finally, let's validate the decisions made by `detectron_xgb` by computing the real changes in performance of the model using labeled data from each institution.

 ```python
 def eval_model(model, data):